connorrothschild/v4/src/routes/post/svelte-and-d3.md

 <iframe src="https://svelte.dev/repl/8198de15de314aee860932629370ed09?version=3.38.3" width="100%" height='600' title="New school burger building"></iframe>

-**Our final option** (new new school), we can simply append our instructions directly to the ingredient, *literally*.
+In **our final option** (new new school), we can simply append our instructions directly to the ingredient, *literally*.
 Here, we skip `for` loops and we skip D3 method chaining; instead, we componentize our general "burger item" and pass each ingredient/instruction directly to that component.
 Only Svelte enables such burgers:

 <iframe src="https://svelte.dev/repl/f64bd9dcface42a1a2d544b35638631e?version=3" width="100%" height='600' title="Literal burger building"></iframe>